 If you are in the third trimester of pregnancy and you lose access to your specialist based on the above circumstances, you can continue to see your specialist until the end of your postpartum care, even if it is beyond the 90 days.
+Services provided by an Out-of-Network Provider require Prior Authorization.

-· Hospital care
+Hospital care